 Other indirect greenhouse gas (GHG) emissions (Scope 3)

-IPG’s 50,200 employees around the world travel nearly 300 million miles each year on airplanes.
-Several years ago, the IPG travel department developed a new way to track carbon emissions related to that travel and a way for our business travelers to play a big part in reducing those emissions.
+Several years ago, the IPG travel department developed a new way to track carbon emissions related to travel and a way for our business travelers to be mindful about those emissions.

-While we work to limit our travel where possible, in a client services business, some of our travel is essential.
-Efficient travel policies – traveling less where possible, traveling lighter and traveling smarter – is a shared goal that we have committed to.
+While we work to limit our travel where possible, in a client services business, much of our travel is essential.
+Efficient travel policies – traveling less where possible, traveling lighter and traveling smarter are important to us.
 To help ensure that travel across our organization is as sustainable as possible, we have enhanced our online booking tool to allow business travelers to sort air travel by carbon dioxide (CO2) emissions as well as by time and cost.
 This tracking system has been turned on in nearly all countries where online booking is available, allowing our business travelers to assess comparative CO2 emissions between IPG preferred carriers, allowing us to make smarter travel choices that are also less damaging to the environment.

 By understanding the impact each of us can have upon the economic, environmental, and social sustainability of our communities, our employees can contribute in small ways to the ongoing health of our communities.
 Our travel program that takes carbon emissions into consideration was one of the first of its kind to be instituted at a Fortune 500 company.